 1/3 cup (2.5 ounces) firmly packed dark brown sugar

 Prepare the crust:

 Preheat oven to 375°F. In a food processor, combine the cookie crumbs, flour, ginger, brown sugar, and butter and pulse until evenly blended.
 Transfer the mixture to a pie plate, and use the back of a spoon to press it gently into the bottom and sides of the plate, forming an even crust.
 Bake crust for 10 to 12 minutes, then remove from oven and let cool while you prepare the filling.
+Leave the oven on.

 Prepare and bake the pie: